I live in Houston and love writing reviews of the local restaurants I visit with family and friends.

 Independence Day Background and History

 Most of the people crossing the Atlantic left their homes seeking a better life with more freedom.
-Many knew that it was a one-way journey, and most of the early colonists knew that they would never see their home countries again.
+Many knew it was a one-way journey, and most early colonists knew they would never see their home countries again.

 They were a spunky and brave lot, and it is somewhat understandable that they wished to make their laws of government and set about determining their fate after the trials and tribulations that made them want to cross the Atlantic in the first place.